-In this course, students will examine the components of a word processor to efficiently operate the toolbar and the keyboard.
-They will demonstrate practical proficiency in keyboarding skills using the alphabet, number, and symbol keys as they apply basic recommended techniques.
-They will evaluate typing posture and correct their mistakes using various evaluation methods.
+In this course, students will analyze the components of the word processor screen, the options ribbon tab, and the functioning parts of a keyboard.
+Additionally, they will demonstrate practical proficiency in keyboarding skills using the alphabetical, numerical, and symbolic keyboards.
+They will also examine document transcriptions to pinpoint errors in a medical services office.